-- 5.18.
-DAE's shall keep detailed records of all evaluations and must be able to produce such records when requested by the CAA.
-The method and quality of record keeping will be subject to inspection during evaluations observed by the CAA. - 5.19.
+- quality of record keeping will be subject to inspection during evaluations observed by the CAA. - 5.24.
 DAE's should produce and use checklists for reference during evaluations.
-These checklists will subsequently form an integral part of the records to be kept and it is important to ensure that the topics required by this CAP (as applicable) are included in each evaluation. - 5.20.
-An example evaluation checklist can be found at Appendix C.
+For standardisation, the checklist found at Appendix C should be used.
+These checklists will subsequently form an integral part of the records to be kept and it is important to ensure that the topics required by this CAP (as applicable) are included in each evaluation.

-Chapter 6 Display Authorisation - Aerobatic (a)
+Display Authorisation - Aerobatic (a)